 Lower berth a quite a bit wider than the upper berths and so cost a little more, but are really worth it.
 They are also the first ones to sell out, so book as early as possible to get that little extra bit of comfort.

-Just before entering Thailand the train arrives at Padang Besar station where you will have to go through immigration and customs checks.
+When you arrive at Padang Besar station you will have to go through immigration and customs checks.

 Once the train arrives in Hat Yai Junction, many more coaches are added, one of which is a restaurant car.